beatwad/kaggle_tips/ICR/README.md

 ⚠️ - Check it out <br>

 ## Ideas
-* 🟦 Yo Daug I've heard you like boosting, so let's predict with TabPFN/KNN and boost it's errors with boosting
-* ❌⏺ Denoising:
-      for f in features:
-         train_df[f] = np.floor(train_df[f]*100)/100 # if noise confuses model, this trick helps to delete it, doesn't work for LGBM
-      Slightly improves CV for LGBM with ratio 1000
-* ❌⏺ Log:
-      for f in features:
-         train_df[f] = np.sign(train_df[f]) * np.log1p(np.abs(train_df[f])) # doesn't work for GB, maybe will work for NNs
-* 🟦 Can try to deanonimise feachers with this: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5938178/
 * 🟦 Post-processing: DO NOT use code like test[test['class_0'] < 0.13] = 0 or test[test['class_0'] > 0.87] = 1.
      One false classified object gives an error = -log(1e-15) = 34.53 => log-loss increases dramtically!
 So if use post-processing, use test[test['class_0'] < 0.13] = 0.1/0.01 or test[test['class_0'] > 0.87] = 0.9/0.99